 - Eye irritation (burning, watery, or reddened eyes)

-CDPH's position is consistent with the current consensus among scientists and medical experts (cited in the Statement) that
+CDPH's position is based on the current consensus among scientists and medical experts (cited in the Statement) that

-The differentiation of some molds (such as Stachybotrys species) as "toxic molds" that are especially hazardous to healthy individuals is not justified
+- The differentiation of some molds as "toxic molds" that are especially hazardous to healthy individuals is not justified by available evidence.

-The most important steps in dealing with indoor dampness or mold are to identify the source of moisture and to take the necessary steps to make repairs to stop them
+- The most important steps in dealing with indoor dampness or mold are to identify the source of moisture and take the necessary steps to make repairs to stop them, dry or remove damp materials, and clean or remove moldy materials.

 "... the presence of mold conditions in the rental unit that affect the livability of the unit or the health and safety of tenants" may be a way in which the implied habitability of a unit is violated and that a tenant may be able to claim a breach of the implied warranty on the basis of documented contamination.